mosfet1kg/ncloud/docs/compute/serverinstance/serverinstance-01.md

 ## `rebuildServer`, action `changeServerInstanceSpec`
 Rebuilds the specified server with options
 This method only works for the stopped VMs.
-After this method executed, you should call `startServer` method to make the VM working because it keeps its STOPPED status.
+You may as well call `startServer` method to make the VM working because it keeps its STOPPED status after `rebuildServer` method executed.

 ### Arguments